irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgStartRequestContextResponse"></a>

 ### MsgStartRequestContextResponse
-MsgStartRequestContextResponse defines the Msg/StartRequestContext response type.
+MsgStartRequestContextResponse defines the Msg/StartRequestContext response type